obackhoff/JupyLab/README.md

 - Electron

 NOTICE:
-- Security for the Jupyterlab server is for the moment disabled, i.e. there is no authentication enabled.
+- Security for the Jupyterlab server is for the basic and hardcoded.